 Pronuciation: Chew uh-lie kaa/crop

-Again, you’ll want the end of this sentence to go up in tone because it’s a question.
+Again, for the accurate pronunciation, you’ll want the end of this sentence to go up in tone because it’s a question.

-Note: You’ll notice that many basic Thai phrases aren’t pronounced the way they are spelled.
+Note: You’ll notice that many key phrases aren’t pronounced the way they are spelled.
 For example, “arai” is pronounced with an “L” sound instead of an “R” sound (uh-lie vs. arai).

 This is because the “R’s” are rolled in the Thai language.
 Instead of accentuating the rolled “R” sound, they simply use an “L” sound.